 Michael Levine is, without a doubt, the prime example of a “Go-Getter”.
-In his nearly 30 years of practice, Michael has never stopped chasing after perfection, and his reputation and record are a shining reflection of this.
+In his 35 years of practice, Michael has never stopped chasing after perfection, and his reputation and record are a shining reflection of this.
 If you’re looking for a personal injury attorney who is a rare combination of experience, hard-charging, tactical, spirited, and unfailingly caring, you’ve found him.

 This is all on top of a thriving practice here at RGLZ, where Michael handles litigation in numerous types of personal injury cases including motorcycle accidents, auto accidents, truck accidents, premises liability accidents, construction accidents, and railroad and subway accidents, among others.
 He is also a friend of labor unions, taking cases for the Transit Workers Union and other large unions in New York.

 Despite this nearly insane workload, Michael Levine is also regarded as a true friend to his clients.
 He prides himself on providing round-the-clock access for his clients, regularly taking their calls personally at all hours of the day.
 This is backed up by the fact that, in his entire career, Michael Levine has never had a grievance filed against him, and many of his clients remain friends to this day.
 There simply aren’t many attorneys out there who can make a claim like that.
 Despite Michael’s dedication to improving both himself and his profession as a whole, his clients always come first, and his priorities are always simple.